phamduchongan93/Profile/ll_CC/pages/documentation/docker/manage-kanboard-with-docker-service.md

 kanboard is a well-provided platform, you can add users from your current host system as authetication portal for verification.

 ## Step3: Turn off/on service
+- Go to your favorite browser and type the following address to access the service `0.0.0.0:80`

 ## Side Note:
 To destory all container and start over, you can use the following command.